dalance/svlint/md/explanation-generate_for_with_label.md

-A loop generate construct allows a single generate block to be instantiated multiple times within a module, program, or checker.
+A loop generate construct allows a single generate block to be instantiated multiple times within a module, interface, program, or checker.
 The selection of which generate blocks are instantiated is decided during elaboration via evaluation of constant expressions.
 Generate blocks introduce hierarchy within a module, whether they are named or